jaysen/txt/blog/2024/04/24/20240424-changing-work-situation.md

 If you need any interesting software dev done, give me a shout.

-UPDATE: This didn't play out as planned.
+**UPDATE**: This didn't play out as planned.
 Took another 6 month contract on 1 July.
 Publictxt delayed.